-This longitudinal observational analysis included 48 patients with metastatic BC treated with trastuzumab for more than 20 months.
-The mean duration of trastuzumab treatment was 52.2 ± 23.5 months.
-In 17 (35.4%) patients the treatment with trastuzumab was temporarily discontinued, in 11 (22.92%) of them the discontinuation was longer than four months, while in six (12.5%) the discontinuation was shorter than four months.
-Discontinuation of trastuzumab therapy was mostly due to initiation of anthracycline-containing regimen because of disease progression.
+This longitudinal observational analysis included 48 patients with metastatic breast cancer treated with trastuzumab for more than 20 months.
+The mean duration of trastuzumab treatment was $52.2 \pm 23.5$ months.
+In 17 (35.4%) patients the treatment with trastuzumab was temporarily discontinued, in 11 (22.92%) of them the discontinuation was longer than 4 months, while in 6 (12.5%) the discontinuation was shorter than 4 months.
+Discontinuation of trastuzumab therapy was mostly due to initiation of anthracycline containing regimen because of disease progression.
 Only in three (6.25%) patients, the reason for discontinuation of treatment was decline in LVEF below 50%.
-Of these three patients, in two patients the discontinuation of treatment was longer than four months and anti-HER-2 treatment was resumed after normalization of LVEF, while in one patient anti-HER-2 treatment was not continued due to low LVEF and disease progression.
-The mean LVEF was 66.73 \pm 7.02%, 64.62 \pm 5.7%, and 63.44 \pm 6.1%, at the beginning, middle, and the end of treatment, respectively.
-Post hoc pairwise comparison, according to Bonferroni correction, showed significantly lower mean value of LVEF in the third analyzed point (last evaluation of LVEF at the end of treatment) compared to the starting point (p = 0.019), but this difference did not exceed the referent values.
+Of these three patients, in two patients the discontinuation of treatment was longer than 4 months and anti-HER2 treatment was resumed after normalization of LVEF, while in 1 patient anti-HER2 treatment was not continued due to low LVEF and disease progression.
+The mean LVEF was $66.73 \pm 7.02\%$ , $64.62 \pm 5.7\%$ , and $63.44 \pm 6.1\%$ , respectively, at the beginning, middle, and end of treatment.
+Post hoc pairwise comparison, according to Bonferonni correction, showed significantly lower mean value of LVEF in the third analyzed point (last evaluation of LVEF at the end of treatment) compared to the starting point (p = 0.019), but this difference did not exceed the referent values.
 These results support favorable safety profile of long-term therapy with trastuzumab, which was 52 months in this study.
-Trastuzumab is a milestone in the treatment of HER-2-positive BC.
-However, the data on the safety of long-term use of trastuzumab in a metastatic setting are scarce.
-One review study detected four trials for long-term safety of trastuzumab in metastatic BC [16].
-The LHORA study reported 2.2% of trastuzumab-related
+Trastuzumab is a milestone in the treatment of HER2 positive breast cancer.
+However, data on the safety of long-term use of trastuzumab in metastatic setting are modest.
+One review study detected four trials for long-term safety of trastuzumab in metastatic breast cancer [16].
+The LHORA study [17] reported 2.2% of trastuzumab-related cardiotoxicity in patients with progression-free survival > 3 years receiving first-line treatment with trastuzumab without discontinuation of the treatment.
+This may be particularly important in the context of the new clinical reality which is the use of novel anti-HER2 targeted therapies that enable significant increase in disease-free survival and overall survival in patients MBC (pertuzumab, trastuzumab-emtansine, lapatinib, neratinib, trastuzumab-deruxtecan, margetuximab, tucatinib).